BMW 330e performance, top speed & engine

 Keen drivers will be right at home in the BMW 330e, especially when they put it into Sport mode for extra power

-BMW has made the transition to hybrid and electric cars with its reputation for building 'ultimate driving machines' intact.
+BMW has made the transition to hybrid and electric cars with its reputation for building the "ultimate driving machine" intact.
 Both the electric i3 and plug-in hybrid i8 are superb to drive, and the same can be said for the plug-in hybrid executive saloons like the 530e and this 330e.

 BMW 330e 0-62mph, top speed and acceleration

-A swift 5.9-second 0-62mph time and a 143mph top speed are the bare performance figures for the 330e.
-For maximum performance, switching to Sport mode gives access to something called 'XtraBoost', which temporarily increases the available power from 249 to 288bhp.
+A swift 5.8-second 0-62mph time and 143mph top speed are the bare performance figures for the 330e.
+For maximum performance, switching to Sport mode gives you access to something called 'XtraBoost', which temporarily increases the available power from 249 to 288bhp.
 This useful for completing an overtake swiftly and safely, or getting up to speed faster on a motorway onramp.

 In This Review

-- 4Engines, drive & performance - currently readingKeen drivers will be right at home in the BMW 330e, especially when they put it into Sport mode for extra power
+- 4Performance, engine & drive - currently readingKeen drivers will be right at home in the BMW 330e, especially when they put it into Sport mode for extra power